 The perennial snows crowning Abkhazia's mountaintops year-round are spread out over an area of 77 km. sq.
 Over the summer, the snows melt partially, filling the river beds of Abkhazia's many streams with the purest water.
 There are approximately 120 rivers, 186 mountain lakes, and 170 mineral springs in Abkhazia.
 It's an interesting fact that, despite Abkhazia's small size, all of its rivers in their entirety, from source to mouth, together with their basins, and with the exception of the two border rivers, are completely contained within the country.

 Abkhazia's most famous mineral water is Auadhara, flowing from a spring in Auadhara river valley.
-Hot springs in Primorskoye village (Gudaut District) and Kyndug village (Ochamchyr District) are also widely popular.
+Hot springs in Primorskoye village (Gudauta District) and Kyndug village (Ochamchira District) are also widely popular.

 Abkhazia's Plant Life

 Abkhazia's plant life is represented by approximately 3500 species, 180 of which are trees and shrubs, more than 500 species are medicinal plants, and more than 600 are relict species preserved from ancient geographical epochs.
 About 400 plant species are endemic for the Caucasus, and more than 100 species are found nowhere outside of Abkhazia.
 The species distribution area for some of the endemic species is no larger than just a few dozen square meters, such as, for instance, Campanula Paradoxa bellflowers from the Bzyb River Gorge, or Aquilegia Gegica columbines growing on the walls of the Gega Waterfall.

 466 thousand hectares (52% of the country's territory) is covered with forest, which is home to more than 30 valuable species, including relict yew, Greek strawberry tree, and others.